 ANSWER: We don’t know what all the problems are.
 We never conducted a CUE study where we could reliably estimate the total number of usability problems based on our data.
 In several of our CUE studies, more than 300 problems were reported.
 Almost all reports contained unique findings of which some were “major” or “critical”.
 Chances are that if we had continued testing with more moderators, new tasks and different classes of users, many more usability problems would have been found.
-In CUE-4, where 17 teams participated, all teams found valid problems that were not found by any other team.
+In CUE-4, where 17 teams participated, all teams reported valid problems that were not reported by any other team.

-QUESTION: If the reviewers are all seeing different things within the same set of sessions, is it really about the number of different moderators OR is it about the number of people doing review and analysis
+QUESTION: If the reviewers are all seeing different things within the same set of sessions, is it really about the number of different moderators OR is it about the number of people doing review and analysis?